Adenophora triphylla: Ecology

 Adenophora triphylla is an erect, perennial herb growing to 100 cm in height.
-It has a white and thickened taproot, shaped like a carrot, 7-16 × 1.5-1.8 cm in diameter.
+It has a white and thickened taproot, shaped like a carrot, 7–16 cm by 1.5–1.8 cm in diameter.
 Stems are white pilose with alternately arranged leaves.
 It has oval, almost round, serrated leaves growing to 10 cm that are white, sharply pointed, and pilose.
-A. triphylla flowers are about 13 mm-22 mm long and have both male and female organs (hermaphrodite), each having 5 stamens and a pistil (the long head of the pistil overhangs the flower).
+A. triphylla flowers are about 13–22 mm long and have both male and female organs (hermaphrodite), each having 5 stamens and a pistil (the long head of the pistil overhangs the flower).
 Flowers are pollinated by insects.
-Seeds are yellow-brown colored and oblong slightly compressed, 1 mm-1.5 mm.
+Seeds are yellow-brown colored and oblong slightly compressed, 1–1.5 mm.